Understanding Crouzon Syndrome Causes and Treatments

 Cranial Vault Remodeling

-One of the primary surgical treatments for Crouzon Syndrome is cranial vault remodelling.
+One of the primary surgical treatments for Crouzon Syndrome is cranial vault remodeling.
 This procedure involves reshaping the bones of the skull to allow for normal brain growth and improve the shape of the head.

 Midface Advancement